Install, Configure, and Deploy a HDP Cluster with HCP

 Log in to the Ambari Server using the default user name/password:

 You can change these credentials later.For a new cluster, the Ambari install wizard displays a Welcome page from which you launch the Ambari Install wizard.

 - Point your browser to

-- For an existing cluster, choose Choose Services from the Actions/Add Service Wizard menu and skip to Step 7.
+- For an existing cluster, select Choose Services from the Actions/Add Service Wizard menu and skip to Step 7.

 - From the Ambari Welcome page, choose Launch Install Wizard.